How to Sell a House By Owner in Pennsylvania: A PA FSBO Guide

 Unless you already have a buyer lined up, selling a house by owner in Pennsylvania requires a significant investment of time and effort.
 You’ll need to pull your own comps, capture excellent pictures, create a listing, market the house online, field inquiries, host showings, negotiate, and close the deal.
 And that’s after preparing the house itself.

-According to NAR, the process isn’t easy — with sellers ranking the most difficult FSBO tasks as preparing and fixing up the home for sale, getting the price right, and understanding the paperwork.
+According to NAR, the process isn’t easy — with sellers ranking the most difficult FSBO tasks as getting the price right, selling within the length of time planned, and understanding and performing paperwork.

 If you chose to go FSBO, you should have a good idea now of what to expect from the process.
-Otherwise, our internal transaction data at HomeLight shows that the top 5% of real estate agents sell homes for as much as 10% more than average, and we’d be happy to introduce you to some of the best agents in your Pennsylvania market.
+Otherwise, partner with a proven professional.
+Our internal transaction data at HomeLight shows that the top 5% of real estate agents sell homes for as much as 10% more than average, and we’d be happy to introduce you to some of the best agents in your Pennsylvania market.

 Writer Hayley Abernathy contributed to this story.